ctu-mrs/mrs_docker/README.md

 ## TODO

   * container health checks for proper dependencies
-  * Afzal knows about how to log and pipe logs from containers
   * `docker network prune` for cleaning networks
   * `xhost si:localuser:root` for piping windows